 Find a Theme in the Directory

-At the time of this writing, you have a choice of more than 2,900 themes.
-The directory gives you several ways of filtering them so you can find what you are looking for.
+To find new themes, go to the official Drupal theme directory.
+At the time of this writing, you have a choice of thousands of themes.
+The directory gives you several ways of filtering them so you can find what you are looking for, including compatibility with your Drupal version.

 Install the Theme on Your Drupal Site

-After that, you still need to install it from the Appearance tab and activate it (called Set as default in Drupal).
+After uploading, you still need to activate the theme from the Appearance tab by clicking Install and set as default.

 Once you have installed and activated a new site theme, you find it at the top of the list in the Appearance menu.
 Most themes come with configuration options that you can access by clicking the Settings link next to them.
 Alternatively, use the Settings tab on top and then pick the theme that you want to edit.

-Here, you are able to make any changes that your theme offers and, depending on your theme, even preview it at the same time.
-This can be to change the color scheme, enable/disable user pictures, upload logos and favicons, set backgrounds, filters, and a lot more.
+Here, you are able to make any changes that your theme offers and, depending on your theme, even preview them at the same time.
+This can include changing the color scheme, enabling/disabling user pictures, uploading logos and favicons, setting backgrounds, and more.
 When you build a website with Drupal, definitely make sure to swing by here so you can take advantage of everything your theme has to offer.

 Now your site looks better but it is still pretty empty.
 Changing that is the next step in our Drupal tutorial.

-For starters, we want to create a front page so that visitors get to see something when they swing by.
+For starters, we want to create a front page so that visitors get to see something when they arrive.
 For that, go to Content > Add content > Basic page.
 It will take you to this screen:

-Here, you are able to create content with a basic editor.
+Here, you are able to create content with the built-in editor.
 At the top, you have the option to define a page title that will also appear on your site.

 Below that, you find a link that says Edit summary.
 When you click it, it gives you the option to provide a summary for your post or page.
 This is kind of like an excerpt that will appear in certain parts of your site.

-If you have ever worked with a word processor or any other content management system, you should find your way around quickly and be able to put together the content you want.
+If you have ever worked with a word processor or any other content management system, you should find your way around quickly.

 Once you are done, make sure that on the right side under URL Alias, you define a slug or URL ending for your page.
 This happens simply by inputting something like /front-page into the field.